homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <summary><b>Additional sensors (Outdoor Unit Temp.) and switches (Nanoe, Inside Cleaning, Eco Navi, Quiet Mode, Powerful Mode, Dry Mode, Fan Mode, Swing Up Down, Swing Left Right)</b></summary>

 - Enable additional sensor for outdoor temp. and/or switches for: Nanoe, Inside Cleaning, Eco Navi, Dry Mode, Fan mode, Quiet Mode, Powerful Mode, Swing Up Down, Swing Left Right.
-- Sensor / Switch will be added only if device support this function.
+- Sensor / Switch will work only if device support this function.
 - Some values can be changed only when device is on (E.G.: Quiet Mode, Powerful mode, Swing Up Down, Swing Left Right).
 - These switches will be available in HomeKit, directly in your main device or in device / settings (wheel icon) / accessories.
 - If you add at least one sensor or switch, the appearance of the air conditioning will change - rotation speed and swing will not be available in the main view, only after entering the device / settings (wheel icon) / accessories / device / settings (wheel icon).